 If you’re unsure who to talk to or having difficulties identifying a practitioner to complete a CAF with you and your child, please email the CAF Triage team (email@example.com).
 It is useful to include some personal details in your email and to explain some of the difficulties your child is experiencing.

 We recommend that you use encryption to send your email so that it is sent securely.
-You can find an explanation about how to use secure email on this page - www.suffolk.gov.uk/about/secure-emails
+Find more information about using secure emails.

 For details of local services and support for children, young people and families call the Suffolk Families Information Service on 0345 60 800 33.